-You can use the Monitor feature to check for weak signals on the current channel.
+You can use the Monitor feature to check for weak signals on the selected channel.

 - a.
-Press and hold the MENU and DOWN buttons at the same time.
-"Rx" icon will be displayed on the LCD screen.
-Your radio will pick up signals on the current channel, including background noise. - b.
-Press the $\ensuremath{\text{MENU}}$ button to stop the channel monitoring.
+Press the + & MENU button at the same time, "Rx" icon will be displayed on the LCD screen.
+Your radio will pick up all signals on the selected channel, including background noise. - b.
+Press MENU button to stop the channel monitoring.